Diversity and Inclusion

 In 2004, Toyota Boshoku introduced a system for re-employing those who wish to work until the age of 65.
 We continue to implement various measures to provide a place where people can pass on their experience to future generations and make use of their skills and expertise even after retirement.

-For example: our job posting system, which publicly advertises positions for company members over the age of 50, our policy of enabling retirement age flexibility for those in management positions, or our implementation of optional extensions of overseas transfers.
+For example: our job posting system, which publicly advertises positions for company members over the age of 50, our policy of enabling retirement age flexibility for those in management positions, or our implementation of optional extensions of transfers to countries outside Japan.

 Reemployment of retirees [Toyota Boshoku]